 Where To Store Your Stuff

 Men and women’s changing rooms have personal cubbies and hooks for your personal belongings.
-Please store valuables in one of our short-term lockers or leave in your car or at home.
+Please store valuables in one of our short-term lockers or leave them at home.

 What To Expect In The Studio